last-brain-cell/SmartFin/README.md

 - `PUT /api/v1/users/{user_id}`: Update existing user
 - `DELETE /api/v1/users/{user_id}`: Delete existing user

-### (Add endpoints for other resources as needed)

 For detailed documentation on API endpoints, refer to the interactive API documentation provided by FastAPI.

-## Contributing

-Contributions to SmartFin Planner are welcome!
-If you find any bugs, have feature requests, or want to contribute code, please open an issue or submit a pull request on GitHub.

 ## License